robinmanuelthiel/xamarinworkshop/05 Azure App Service Backend/README.md

 This will create two databases for you that represent the structure of the CSV files plus some additional fields like a *GUID* and *CreatedAt* field and few more.
 We can explore the data by clicking on one of these tables.

-Now that we have our backend up and runnung and filled with data, we can connect our frontend app with it.
+Now that we have our backend up and running and filled with data, we can connect our frontend app with it.